 Last but not least, Dare 2 Share LIVE is a powerful outreach event that students can participate in alongside thousands of other teens across the country, all at the exact same time!

 One of the main portions of Dare 2 Share LIVE is local outreach.
-After being trained on the G.O.S.P.E.L. in the morning, every group across the country goes into their local communities to do various service projects, collect canned food, etc. all in the name of Jesus.
-Dare 2 Share LIVE is inspiring, empowering, equipping, and FUN for teenagers all across the nation, and it’s completely free to join!
+After being trained on the G.O.S.P.E.L. in the morning, every group does an activity of some sort to have conversations about Jesus.
+Dare 2 Share LIVE is inspiring, empowering, equipping, and FUN for teenagers all across the world, and it’s completely free to join!